duckdb/duckdb-web/docs/api/c/api.md

 #### `duckdb_get_timestamp`

-Returns the timestamp value of the given value.
+Returns the TIMESTAMP value of the given value.

 ##### Syntax